 - If your application is approved, an approval letter is sent via iStar and is automatically linked to other related iStar applications.

-- Log in to iStar to find your approved protocol and click “Amendment.”
+- Log in to iStar and find your approved protocol.

 All amendments will be presented to the RSC and changes will become effective after RSC approval.

 Radiation Safety will approve minor amendments in the interim until final approval is received by the RSC.
 The following are examples of minor amendments:

 - Adding or deleting personnel

 - Changing how radioactive materials will be handled (i.e., processing steps after the radioisotope has been introduced into the experiment)